Table Of Contents

 Tips for Using

-Users may want to have lubricant on hand to supplement the experience with the female condom.
+Users may want to have lubricant on hand to avoid irritation and make the sexual experience more comfortable.

 The woman should not be able to feel the inner ring of the condom.
-If it causes discomfort, it may not have been inserted properly.
+If it causes discomfort, it may have been inserted incorrectly.

-If the outer ring of the condom slips out of place or inside the vagina, intercourse should be interrupted for the condom to be repositioned.
+If the outer ring of the condom slips out of place or inside the vagina, stop intercourse and reposition it correctly.